TG9541/docker-sdcc/README.md

 # docker-sdcc

-This repository contains all that's necessary for building and testing TG9541/STM8EF (SDCC@R9933 and Python2.7 are used).
+This repository contains all that's needed for building and testing TG9541/STM8EF:

+* SDCC 3.8.4
+* Python 2.7
+* telnet for debugging STM8 code with uCsim

+The corresponding Docker Hub repository is [tg9541/docker-sdcc](https://hub.docker.com/r/tg9541/docker-sdcc/builds/).

 To build it run:
 ```